dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### What is the point of mapGetter, mapSetter and other helpers?

 ### Can adding very big objects in Vuex slow my website down?

+### Should all my modules be namespaced or can I mix with global ones?

+### How can a namespaced module access properties on a global one and vice versa?

 ## UI Libraries